Do you want your news media site or blog content to be both timely and timeless?

 If you write with authority on news events using proven tenets, you can deliver a reference readers will use for years to come.

 How?
 Write an original analysis using best practices for a white paper on a subject that has the promise of remaining topical by providing lessons for the future.

 The Deepwater Horizon oil spill (AKA the BP oil spill or BP oil disaster) occurred on April 20, 2010.
 It prompted me to write an analysis: BP Crisis Management, PR Misfires — a Case Study.

 Yet years later, the article continues to be popular with timeless appeal.
-Almost amazingly, readers discover it buried in The Biz Coach archives, which contain well over 1,000 articles.
+Almost amazingly, readers discover it buried in The Biz Coach archives, which contain 1,200 articles.

 Candidly, college students around the world have also cited it in their research papers on strategic planning, public relations tactics and business ethics.

 You can also obtain free media coverage and social-media spin by getting your content injected into late-breaking news stories.
 The technique is called newsjacking.